Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Your education must also include an internship in alcohol and drug counseling that totals at least six semester hours.
 The college or university where you earned your degree will be able to connect you with agencies where you can fulfill your internship requirements.

-If you haven’t completed a degree in a health and human services counseling field, you can submit a Pre-Application Credential Evaluation (CAC-AD) form to the Board to ensure you’ve met the educational requirements necessary for certification
+Suppose you haven’t completed a degree in a health and human services counseling field.
+In that case, you can submit a Pre-Application Credential Evaluation (CAC-AD) form to the Board to ensure you’ve met the educational requirements necessary for certification.

 You must complete a supervised clinical experience of at least 2,000 hours (minimum of a year) in alcohol and drug counseling under the supervision of a Board-approved alcohol and drug supervisor.

 During this period of training, you may be required to apply for Alcohol and Drug Trainee (ADT) status.
-You’ll need to complete and submit an application to receive a trainee authorization letter, which is valid for two years and renewable in two-year increments for up to six years.
+You’ll need to complete and submit an application to receive a trainee authorization letter, which is valid for two years and renewable in two-year increments for a total of up to six years.

 Once you’ve satisfied the required education and experience, you’ll apply for CAC-AD certification with the Board.
 Along with the completed paper application, you’ll need to submit: